Project and Phase Management

 Any change you make in the sharing permission for each Phase is automatically saved for the underlying deployment environment's permission as well.

-- Click Save as Draft until you configure all project details, as shown in the following screenshot.
+Click Save as Draft until you configure all project details, as shown in the following screenshot.

-You can view each project by accessing the CCM UI > Deployments > Projects link.
+You can view each project by accessing the Workload Manager UI > Projects link.
 This end-to-end view allows you to see projects, the phases for each project, and the status indicators for your application deployments.

 Deployments made using the Projects link can only be viewed and managed through the Projects dashboard.

 Click any project in the Project name page to drill down into the project, as shown in the following screenshot.

 The Project name page provides color-coded indicators for each phase, as described in the following table.